What is Colombia known for?

 Every region of Colombia is different.
 You may find more drums, percussion, and marimba on the Pacific coast.
 If you go to the Caribbean coast or the city of Valledupar, vallenato is the most widely played music, which features instruments such as gaitas, guacharacas, and accordions.

-In Los Llanos (the eastern plains), joropo is the most popular music.
+In Los Llanos (the eastern plains), joropo is the most famous music.
 This rhythm is made with instruments such as harp, capachos (a smaller variation of the maracas), and cuatro (a small guitar with four strings).
 The male vocals are known for their rhythmic screams.
 The dance of joropo consists of jumps and stumps.

 19# An explosive Tejo game